basho/basho_docs/content/riak/ts/1.5.0/setup/installing/aws.md

     riak-shell(2)>
     ```

-`riak-shell` is now configured and ready for use.
+The riak shell is now configured and ready for use.